Sigh. Summer’s almost over, yet again. Didn’t I just do an end-of-summer post a few weeks ago? It sure feels like it.

 Another great summer cover by (I assume) DeCarlo.
 And I gotta say, even though Lucey usually draws the sexiest, most beautiful girls, Betty has never looked hotter.
 That’s a fairly skimpy two-piece she’s (barely) got on, too—I’m surprised the normally conservative publisher let it go!
 And the cover’s premise of Archie being so possessive of Betty (and that she’s his “chick”) is something not seen or even hinted at before.

-The opening tale begins with Archie refusing to break a date with Betty to go out with Veronica.
+The opening tale begins with Archie refusing to break a date with Betty to go out with Ronnie.
 Let me repeat that: he refuses to break a date with Betty for Ronnie.
 This is something that never happens!
-Ronnie poses as a fortuneteller to trick Archie into fleeing town, but of course he winds up running into Betty anyway and Ronnie ends up foiled and fuming as Betty basks, “your fortune teller sent him right into my arms like an arrow from Cupid’s bow!”
+Sufficiently pissed, Ronnie poses as a fortuneteller to trick Archie into fleeing town and thereby ruin the date with Betty, but of course he winds up running into Betty anyway.
+Ronnie ends up foiled and fuming as Betty basks, “your fortune teller sent him right into my arms like an arrow from Cupid’s bow!”

 Arch takes on a babysitting job in the second story because he thinks it’ll be easy money.
 He soon learns otherwise as Betty has to bail him out of a major jam.
 We end with Archie refusing to sign an equal rights petition because “girls are not equal to boys– they’re much superior to boys!”